silnrsi/wstr/Contributing.md

 ## Contributing via your text editor (with local preview and git)

 The beauty of Markdown is that you can use your preferred editor to author and modify it.
 You can also have a local preview that is faster than waiting for the whole site to be rebuilt.
+You can preview the entry you are currently working on directly or you can build the whole site locally and see your entry full integrated with the rest of the content like it would on the live version.

 In this guide we are using VScode with a markdown preview extension.